stephan-double-u/cross-language-validation-schema/README.md

     }
     ```

-3. Often, the decision whether a validation rule should be applied depends on conditions on other _related properties_.
+3. Often the decision whether to apply a validation rule depends on the state of _other properties_.
+The expectations
+   about the condition of these properties are described in a third key/value pair.

    If there are more than one of these conditions, they have to be connected either via a logical _AND operation_, a _OR
    operation_ or even both.